 - Make a list of target keywords from the rest.

-The selection criteria with this approach is usually an easily quantifiable metric, such as search volume or traffic potential.
+The selection criteria with this approach is usually an easily quantifiable metric, such as search volume, traffic potential or Google AdWords CPC.

-In fact, most keyword research tools will even sort all keywords by search volume by default.
+In fact, most keyword research tools (e.g., Keyword Planner, Keywords Explorer) will even sort all keywords by search volume by default.